rimelek/learn-docker/pages/advanced/volume-locations.rst

   5112515 drwxr-xr-x 1 www-data www-data 4096 Apr 12  2023 ..
    256139 -rw-r--r-- 1      501 staff      45 Jun 11  2007 index.html

-Notice that we added the option "i" to the "ls" command so we can see the inode number, which identifies the files and directories on the filesystem in the first column.
+Notice that we added the flag "i" to the "ls" command so we can see the inode number, which identifies the files and directories on the filesystem in the first column.

 Check the directory created by Docker: